 behaviour therapy, could help confirm this suggestion

-If that's his conclusion, fine, but I don’t think he should act like these sorts of papers are not part of his psychological work, or the promotion of the view that CFS is best treated as a cognitive-behavioural problem.
+If that's the conclusion he wants to argue for, that's up to him, but I don’t think he should act like these sorts of papers are not part of his psychological work, or the promotion of the view that CFS is best treated as a cognitive-behavioural problem.
 Given this conclusion, it's utterly unsurprising that other UK researchers showed little interest in this area prior to Newton's recent work.

 Patients who hate you do not do so because they are just anti-psychiatry Simon - from what I've read, it seems largely to be because of the specific approaches which you as an individual have taken to their illness, and the impact this has had upon their lives.